 - When AC power is removed (power failure or switch power off), the operator "FAILS" in a "SAFE" condition allowing the gate to be manually pushed open without the need of any tools, keys, cranks or other devices.
-This assures emergency vehicle access under the worst-case conditions. - For manual fail-safe gate operation, turn power to the operator OFF.
-If a backup power system is in use, be sure that this power is turned OFF also.
-Once power is OFF, the gate can be manually operated. - 1.
-Pull the gate crank arm (arm that is attached to the operator shaft) away from the gate so the arms are not in a straight line.
+This assures emergency vehicle access under the worst-case conditions. - For manual FAIL-SAFE gate operation, turn power to the operator OFF.
+If a convenience open system is in use, be sure that DC power is turned OFF first.
+Once ALL power is OFF, the gate can be manually operated. - Pull the gate crank arm (arm that is attached to the operator shaft) away from the gate so the arms are not in a straight line.